tyronetheqt/umineko-project-rpc/README.md

 # things i MIGHT consider adding in the future

-- [ ] current episode/chapter in discord rpc
+- [x] current episode/chapter in discord rpc
+> really weird roundabout way of doing it but still works i hope
 - [ ] steam achievement support